cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 type: number | null
 nullable: true

 Sets the `Cache-Control: max-age` header on the response returned from the Worker.
-By default set to `null`. which will not add the header at all.
+By default set to `null` which will not add the header at all.

 ##### `edgeTTL`

-type: number
+type: number | null
-nullable: false
+nullable: true

 Sets the `Cache-Control: max-age` header on the response used as the edge cache key.
 By default set to 2 days (`2 * 60 * 60 * 24`).
+When null will not cache on the edge at all.

 ##### `bypassCache`